Password Strength: Audit Your Accounts Today

 What Does A Bad Password Look Like?

-Compared to good passwords, bad passwords are commonly used and easy to guess.
+Compared to secure passwords, bad passwords are often used and easy to guess.

 1. 123456